Rule the World (The Wanted song): Background

 The Wanted released their third studio album Word of Mouth (2013).
 The album received mixed reviews from music critics, and performed moderately on charts, peaking at 9 on the UK Albums Chart and 17 on the US Billboard 200.
 The album was supported by their Word of Mouth World Tour, their debut concert tour in 2014.
-Before the tour began, The band announced on their website that they'll be taking a break following the tour.
+Before the tour began, the band announced on their website that they would be taking a break following the tour.

 In 2021, after seven years of their hiatus, The Wanted reunited after releasing a new "Wanted Wednesday" episode, and later announced their greatest hits album Most Wanted: The Greatest Hits.
-They originally planned to reunite to celebrate their 10th anniversary in 2020, however, it was delayed due to the COVID-19 pandemic, and band member Tom Parker's brain tumor diagnosis in August 2020.
-On 7 October 2021, The band announced "Rule the World" on an Instagram video, and revealed the artwork for the song.
+They originally planned to reunite to celebrate their 10th anniversary in 2020, however, it was delayed due to the COVID-19 pandemic, and band member Tom Parker's brain tumour diagnosis in August 2020.
+On 7 October 2021, the band announced "Rule the World" on an Instagram video, and revealed the artwork for the song.